 In order to understand what kinds of changes are expected of you between your initial draft and the final submission of your essay, we’ll start by discussing the difference between the two main kinds of rewriting: revision and editing.
 In revision, you assess, reconsider, and improve the content and organization of your essay.
 When you edit, you improve the clarity of your work and correct mistakes of tone, grammar, spelling, or logic.
 Revision goes beyond adding more information, details, or examples to your draft.
 It entails evaluating your draft to see how well it functions as an artifact of your best thinking on your topic.

 As you re-read your essay in preparation for revision, you should look for both promising moments that can be built on and problematic moments that need to be changed.
 During your first read of your draft for revision, it’s important not to stop and try to rewrite every time you see an opportunity.
 Instead, just mark the places where you want to make changes and label the type or types of change you think you will need to make.
 For example, when you notice places where ideas are beginning to emerge in kernel form, make a note in the margin marking them for development.
 When you see that you’ve taken a wrong turn and gotten sidetracked into a minor issue, mark that passage for deletion.
 If you realize that similar ideas are dealt with in different sections of your essay, mark them for rearrangement.
 When you notice a spot where your examples, sources, or evidence don’t support your claims, mark it for replacement with other better examples, sources, or evidence.
-If you notice that one of your local projects remains unfulfilled, mark the section for elaboration.
+If you notice that there’s more to say about something, mark the section for elaboration.